 The New Jersey Division of Taxation recently announced two limited-time voluntary disclosure initiatives.
 One initiative, the Intangible Asset Nexus Initiative, is for companies that hold intangible assets and derive income from the use of those assets in New Jersey.

 Information on the final repair / capitalization regulations issued by IRS was provided in the Marcum Tax Flash of December 16, 2013.
 The new rules will require most taxpayers with capitalized assets to make changes to their existing capitalization methods and policies in order to comply.
+There may also be opportunities for tax savings available by taking advantage of some of the elections and safe-harbors provided by the new rules.

 New York Governor Andrew Cuomo presented his Executive Budget for fiscal year 2014-2015 yesterday.
 The Governor's budget (the 4th of his current term) builds on the success of the prior three years of controlled spending which has turned a $10 billion State deficit into a $2 billion surplus and created 330,000 jobs.
 The proposed budget contains an ambitious agenda of tax cut programs (most of which were included in the recommendations recently put forth by the bi-partisan Tax Reform Commission) combined with expansion or creation of a host of new programs.
 In his own words, the Governor says this budget is "swinging for the fences."
 The Governor called for passage of this budget to provide all New Yorkers "what they deserve" from their elected state officials.